 Secretary: Sheryl Balcomb,

-Members-at-large: Mark Madill, Marsha Eaton, Melody Buck, Ann Overman, Bob Prichard, Ben Chamberlin, Laurie Manney, Mary Neiley, Steven Lewis
+Members-at-large: Mark Madill, Marsha Eaton, Melody Buck, Ann Overman, Larry Roberts, Ben Chamberlin, Laurie Manney, Mary Neiley, Steven Lewis

 The staff of the museum consists of a part-time year-round curator and part-time seasonal museum guides.